influxdata/docs-v2/content/influxdb/cloud/organizations/bucket-schema/_index.md

    - location of your schema columns file with the `columns-file` flag
    - measurement name with the `name` flag.
 This will match the [measurement column](/influxdb/cloud/reference/key-concepts/data-elements/#measurement) in your data.

-   By default, InfluxDB attempts to detect the columns file format.
-   If your file's extension doesn't match csv, json, or ndjson then use the [`columns-format` flag](/influxdb/cloud/reference/cli/influx/bucket-schema/create) to specify the format.

    To output schema column details, use the optional `extended-output` flag.

    ```sh